Noodles006/Prelude-Postscript/Algorithm/quick-sort.md

     arr[to] = temp;
   }

-  for (let i = left; i < right; i++) {
+  // move all values less than pivotVal to left for (let i = left; i < right; i++) {
     if (arr[i] < pivotVal) {
       pivotIndex++;